What is Full Form of MUDRA?

 The scheme to include the lower sections in business has some disadvantages or limitations too.
 These are as follows:

 - MUDRA loan has been created to reach that segment of society that could not provide collateral to fund the business.
 This has become one of the biggest loopholes of the schemes.
 Banks were forced to lend to anybody without taking any security, and this has created scores of proxy entrepreneurs who applied and availed loans even without having a genuine business prospect.

 - Again, the scheme favored and promoted female entrepreneurs, and there was some laxity in the process regarding the same.
 So, many householders have taken loan by presenting the women in the house as a budding businesswoman.
 It has also led to serious fraud.

 - Further, as the loan does not demand security, the probabilities of failing the payment are quite high.
 And, due to relaxed regulations, multiple bank officials have also taken advantage of the system and unscrupulous allotted loans to incredible people.
 Hence, it has promoted corruption in the system.

 - Furthermore, the government has invested huge money in this venture, and it could lead to a serious NPA issue in the future with no chances of recovery.

-Overall, it is a commendable step taken by the prime minister and Ministry of Finance in the direction of bringing the left-alone in the business segments and to fund the requirements of the small and medium enterprises.
+Overall, it is a commendable step taken by the prime minister and Ministry of Finance to bring the left-alone in the business segments and fund the requirements of the small and medium enterprises.
 It also tried to promote female entrepreneurs and to make families and dependents self-sufficient.
 This could become a game-changer once the loopholes and other related issues are taken care of.

 This has been a guide to the Full Form of MUDRA and its definition.
 Here we discuss objectives, functions of MUDRA, its interest rate on loan along with advantages and disadvantages.
 You may refer to the following articles to learn more about finance –